 10 tips to help clients prevent employee theft

-Theft by employees is an unfortunate fact of life for many businesses.
-Here are some tips to help your clients reduce the risk of it happening to them, and deal with the consequences if it does.
+Employee theft is an unfortunate fact of life for businesses.
+Here are some tips to help your clients reduce the risk.

 Employee theft is an unfortunate reality